kebreeze/558Project3/World.md

 # Summarizations

-First, let’s summarize the training data to look at the basic distribution of our selected variables.
-We need to fist split the data into training set and test set.
+Before we begin our analysis we first want to split the data into a training and test set.
+Once this is done we can move on to summarizing the training data to look at the basic distribution of our selected variables.

 ``` r
 set.seed(123)